Felicity Smoak (Arrowverse): Arrow

 The season also features flash forwards, set twenty years in the future, where it is initially believed that Felicity has been recently murdered.
 The flash forwards feature an adult Mia, who teams up with William, Connor Hawke, Dinah Drake, Roy Harper, and Zoe Ramirez to uncover the conspiracy around Felicity's supposed death, eventually finding her alive and rescuing her from Galaxy One, an Eden Corps front, who have subjugated Star City and the Glades with Felicity's Archer program.
 When an arrest warrant is put out for Felicity, she is identified as "The Calculator".
 After the group successfully takes down Galaxy One, Felicity shares an emotional goodbye with Mia and William before leaving with the Monitor to reunite with Oliver at a place from which "there is no return".

-Felicity does not appear in "Starling City", the season eight premiere, but features as an unseen character, stated to have been instrumental in sending Diggle to Earth-2 to assist Oliver in his mission for the Monitor.
-Whilst visiting the offices of Queen Consolidated on Earth-2, Oliver approaches a woman (credited as "Not Felicity" in the closing credits) who he initially mistakes for Felicity, in a scene paralleling their first meeting in "Lone Gunmen".
-In the episode "Welcome to Hong Kong", Felicity appears to Oliver in a flashback sequence, as he puts his wedding ring back on, after masquerading as the unmarried Earth-2 Oliver Queen in the previous episode.
-She also appears in a flashback experienced by Mia in post-crisis 2040, during the episode "Green Arrow & The Canaries", when Mia's original memories are forcibly restored by Laurel Lance.
 During the series finale, "Fadeout", Felicity returns to Star City to aid the team in tracking down young William, who has been kidnapped.
 She also attends Oliver's funeral, and meets the adult Mia.
 The final scene of the series leads on from the season seven finale. with Felicity leaving with The Monitor.
 She and Oliver are reunited, in a facsimile of Moira Queen's former office at Queen Consolidated.
 The pair appear to be in a 'paradise dimension' with Oliver telling Felicity that they have "all the time in the world".
 The scene also features a flashback to season three, showing the first time Oliver saw Felicity, unbeknownst to her at the time.